 Check your taxable income in the NewRetirement Planner’s Tax Insights.

 YEAR-END TAX ADVICE #8: 65 or Older?
 Know that You Have a Higher Standard Deduction

 If you take the standard deduction instead of itemizing, your standard deduction is higher if you are over 65.
 (The Planner factors this into federal income tax estimates.)

-For the 2021 tax year, the standard deduction for those 65 and older is:
+For the 2023 tax year, the standard deductions are:

 Social Security benefits are taxed only if your income exceeds a certain threshold.

 Federal Taxes: Income for federal taxes is defined as up to 85% of your Social Security benefits (depending on your income), plus all other taxable income and some nontaxable income including municipal bond interest.